-Where a report of inappropriate behaviour is made against a staff member who is a cleric or member of a religious order, or who was a cleric or member of a religious order at the time of the alleged behaviour, the Principal will inform the CEO as soon as possible.
-The CEO (or delegate) will ensure that the relevant church authority is informed.
+Where a report of inappropriate behaviour is made against a staff member who is a cleric or member of a religious order, or who was a cleric or member of a religious order at the time of the alleged behaviour, the Principal will inform the CEO, EREA Flexible Schools Ltd (or delegate) will ensure that the relevant church authority is informed.
 This action should be documented.

-The resolution of all minor incidents remains the responsibility of the Principal (or the CEO EREA Flexible Schools Ltd where the report is against the Principal).
-The Principal will normally seek advice from the CEO (or delegate such as Director of HR or Director of Safeguarding) to formulate a plan to address the issue with the staff member.
+The resolution of all minor incidents remains the responsibility of the Principal (or the CEO, EREA Flexible Schools Ltd where the report is against the Principal).
+The Principal will normally seek advice from the CEO, EREA Flexible Schools Ltd (or delegate such as Director of HR or Director of Safeguarding) to formulate a plan to address the issue with the staff member.
 Strict confidentiality shall be maintained regarding the matter.

-Should a staff member deny or contest the allegation of inappropriate behaviour towards a student, the Principal (or, if the matter involves the Principal, the CEO) must decide whether or not further information gathering at the school level is required or whether management guidance will suffice.
+Should a staff member deny or contest the allegation of inappropriate behaviour towards a student, the Principal (or, if the matter involves the Principal), the CEO, EREA Flexible Schools Ltd) must decide whether or not further information gathering at the school level is required or whether management guidance will suffice.
 The decision regarding whether to, and how to, gather further information will depend on factors such as the seriousness of the allegation, the attitude of the complainant(s), any record of past reports of inappropriate behaviour on the part of the respondent and the likelihood of an allegation being able to be substantiated given the circumstances.

-A Level 1 Intervention Report should be completed by the Principal (or CEO).
+A Level 1 Intervention Report should be completed by the Principal (or CEO, EREA Flexible Schools Ltd).
 The Level 1 Intervention Report will include:

-- the details and circumstances of the reported matter; - the action taken by the Principal (or CEO) to assess the matter; and - the outcome.
+- the details and circumstances of the reported matter; - the action taken by the Principal (or CEO, EREA Flexible Schools Ltd) to assess the matter; and - the outcome.